lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

    AND src.band = 'i' AND src.extendedness = 0 AND src.psfFlux > 10000
    AND cv.obsStartMJD > 60925 AND cv.obsStartMJD < 60955

-**Learn More.**
-See also :ref:`DP0-2-Tutorials-Portal` for additional demonstrations of how to use the Portal's ADQL functionality.

 .. _Portal-Intro-Image-Queries: